astetyn/ExplosionBattles/README.md

 # ExplosionBattles
 ExplosionBattles is a small minigame.
 Fast.
 Funny.
 And EXPLOSIVE!

 Currently in development.
-First Alpha release planned for mid April.
+First Alpha release planned for mid June.

 Designed for bukkit 1.12/1.13.
 All versions will be able to use them on every spigot/bukkit server.